 Beets are a healthy and versatile vegetable.
 Most often used in salads, beets have a wonderful fresh earthy taste.
 But our beet connoisseur here uses them in far more interesting and creative ways.
 Stephen enjoys the flexibility these bold, colorful vegetables have to offer.
 Once beets are roasted and pureed, they can make many common dishes full of flavor and unique color.
-When pureed, Stephen added to beets to his semolina pasta dough and it transformed the dough into a deep purple with a rich taste.
+When pureed, Stephen added to beets to hissemolina pasta dough Link opens in a new tab and it transformed the dough into a deep purple with a rich taste.
 A filling made with shallots reduced in a smooth Merlot compliments the pasta’s bold taste. (featured below)

 When winter rolls around it’s time for comfort foods– Fresh baked bread is always a favorite.
 This is another opportunity to be creative with beets.
 Adding beet puree to bread dough creates a striking red color along with a warm earthy flavor.
 Kids love the look of this stunning loaf and the adults love the unique, delightful taste.
-Stephen suggests topping the beet bread with garlic butter lightly topped with finishing salt.
+Stephen suggests topping the beet bread Link opens in a new tab with garlic butter lightly topped with finishing salt.

 There is almost no end to the many dishes beets can be integrated into.
 If you like to cook with young children, beet juice also offers has some fun application.
 Take a small paint brush and paint a design on your hand or fresh baked bread.
 Just do yourself a favor and keep it away from the couch.
-For beginners like me, the basics are crucial: Try posting this kitchen cheat sheet on your refrigerator for an easy reference.
+For beginners like me, the basics are crucial: Try posting this kitchen cheat sheet Link opens in a new tab on your refrigerator for an easy reference.
 You’ll feel great once you’ve created a fabulous beet-filled meal.
 Nothing “beets” that!